the-cm-collective/k1s/docs/demo-modes.md

 - Caddy HTTP: `:8888`, HTTPS: `:8443`.
 - Hosts entries (added with `-y`): `blue|green|echo-mr|docs|api.home.arpa` → `127.0.0.1`.
+  - Also: `echo-hardened.home.arpa` when running the hardened demo.
   - Dashboard lives under the API host: `https://api.home.arpa:8443/dashboard` (or `http://127.0.0.1:9108/dashboard` directly).
 - Health checks are disabled by default for compatibility; enable with `AE_CADDY_ACTIVE_HEALTH=1` if your Caddy supports the directive.